open-contracts/weather-insurance/README.md

 # Weather Insurance

 If you have the [MetaMask Wallet](https://metamask.io/) as browser plugin or mobile app, you can [play around with the contract](https://dapp.opencontracts.io/#/open-contracts/weather-insurance) on Ethereum's Ropsten Testnet!
-Just make sure your wallet is loaded with some free [testnet ETH](https://faucet.egorfine.com/).
-It's also live on [Optimism](https://optimism.io) mainnet, which you can add to your metamask [here](https://chainlist.org/).
+Just make sure your wallet is loaded with some free [Testnet ETH](https://faucet.egorfine.com/).
+It's also on [Optimistic Ethereum](https://optimism.io)'s Mainnet, which you can add to your Metamask wallet [here](https://chainlist.org/).

 ### The contract